uesleibros/wasabi/docs/ERRORS.md

 ### ERR_WEBSOCKET_HANDSHAKE_TIMEOUT (9)

 **What happened:** The server did not respond to the HTTP upgrade request within the timeout period.

 **Common causes:**

-- Server is overloaded
+* Server is overloaded.
-- Wrong endpoint (server exists but does not handle WebSocket)
+* Wrong endpoint (server exists but does not handle WebSocket).
-- Proxy or firewall silently consuming the upgrade request
+* Proxy or firewall silently consuming the upgrade request.

 **What to check:**

-- Verify the URL path supports WebSocket
+* Verify the URL path supports WebSocket.
-- Increase the receive timeout
+* Increase the receive timeout.
-- Check if the server requires specific headers or subprotocol
+* Check if the server requires specific headers or subprotocol.

 ```vb
 ' Example error output